 Moreover, drawing on an expertise of more than 25 years in breaking the silence on the slave trade and slavery, UNESCO highlights the links between the history of the slave route and the modern expressions of prejudice, racism and discrimination.
 UNESCO also emphasizes the contributions of enslaved people to receiving societies through the identification, preservation and promotion of sites and itineraries of memory.

 In response to these challenges and by applying a human rights-based approach and a gender lens, UNESCO is working with Member States, local stakeholders and various partners through dialogue, capacity-building and advocacy.

 From the right to education and the right to science, to the right to cultural diversity and the right to freedom of expression, fundamental human rights are both the universal expression of the values and ideals around which UNESCO is united, and a call to action to ensure these standards are a mainstay of its mission.

 UNESCO anchors in human rights, inclusion and non-discrimination its cooperation with cities towards SDGs 5, 11 and 16, as well as the New Urban Agenda.
 It also contributes to achieving SDG target 4.7.

-UNESCO invites governmental and non-governmental entities, civil society actors and individuals active in strengthening foundations for peace and tolerance to propose candidates for the 2020 UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence.
+UNESCO invites individuals, civil society actors, governmental and non-governmental entities active in strengthening foundations for peace and tolerance to propose candidates for the 2022 Edition of the UNESCO-Madanjeet Singh Prize.
+Deadline for submissions: 15 June 2022 at midnight (GMT +2).